 Click on a thumbnail below for a larger view or click here for a detailed view of Angela's work.

-Angela has over many years developed her practice in life and figure drawing and in 2014 gained a first class honours Degree in Fine Art Painting.
+Edwards has over many years developed her practice in life and figure drawing and in 2014 gained a first-class honours Degree in Fine Art Painting.